 “A bid in Congress to rein in the cost of proliferating lawsuits by environmental groups against public agencies in Colorado and across the West likely will pass the GOP-led U.S. House but is being stymied in the Democratic-majority Senate, say friends and foes of the legislation.

 Dubbed the Government Litigation Savings Act, H.R.
 1996 plugs what backers say is a loophole in an obscure federal law that lets environmental groups get reimbursed millions of dollars a year in legal fees.
-The effort, which was approved by the House Judiciary Committee in November, was introduced in the House last year by U.S. Rep. Cynthia Lummis, R-Wyo., and co-sponsored by Colorado Republican U.S. Reps.
+The effort, which was approved by the House buy viagra online without prescription Judiciary Committee in November, was introduced in the House last year by U.S. Rep. Cynthia Lummis, R-Wyo., and co-sponsored by Colorado Republican U.S. Reps.
 Mike Coffman, Doug Lamborn and Scott Tipton.

 Critics of those groups charge the easy reimbursements are a standing invitation to more lawsuits.
 Opponents of the legislation, however, argue that the bill’s proposed tweaks to the decades-old Equal Access to Justice Act could limit citizen access to the courts to enforce federal environmental regulations.